Russe01/transfer-assignment/story.md

 One day, Mia encountered a problem.
 She had made some changes to a character design that didn't work out.
 Frustrated, she turned to Aaron.
 "I wish I could go back to the old version of this file," she said.

 "That's easy," Aaron replied with a smile.
-"Git’s history allows you to go back and understand changes or revert when there are problems.
+"Git history allows you to go back and understand changes or revert when there are problems.
 Let's check the commit history and restore the previous version."

 A few clicks later, Mia's design was back to its original state.
 "This is amazing!" she exclaimed.
 "Git really saves us so much time and stress."